Marine iguana: Reproduction and life cycle

 Female marine iguanas reach sexual maturity at the age of 3–5 years, while males reach sexual maturity at the age of 6–8 years.
 Sexual maturity is marked by the first steep and abrupt decline in bone growth cycle thickness.
-Marine iguanas can reach an age of up to 60 years, but average is 12 years or less.
+Marine iguanas can reach an age of up to 60 years, but average lifespan is 12 years or less.

 Reproduction in the marine iguana begins during the last part of the cold and dry season, with breeding from December to March and nesting from January to April.
 The exact timing varies with location, depending on algal growth and the nutrient-rich Cromwell Current.
 It occurs earliest on islands like Fernandina, Isabela, Santa Fé and Genovesa, and latest on islands like Española.
 An adult marine iguana, whether male or female, will typically breed every other year, but if there is plenty of food a female may breed each year.

 Marine iguanas live in coastal colonies that typically range from 20 to 500 animals, but sometimes more than 1,000.
 Their bodies often touch each other, but there are no social interactions like grooming, as commonly seen in social mammals and birds.
 Females are always highly gregarious and males are gregarious outside the breeding season.
 However, large males defend territories for up to three months during the breeding season, and in this period they sometimes fight other males.
 A territory can be up to almost 40 m2, but is usually less than half that size, and can be as small as 1 m2.
 A territory is often delimited by geographic features, like boulders or crevices.
 The territories tend to occur in clusters with several located adjacent to each other, forming a lek, but they can occur singly.
 Medium-sized males roam areas near the territories of large males or walk along beaches looking for females, while small "sneaky" males may enter the territories of large males.
 To threaten another male, a male will bob his head, walk on stiff legs, raise the spiny crest along the back and open the mouth to reveal the reddish interior.
 In most cases the suitor will turn away, but if he responds with the same behavior a fight ensues.
 During fights they typically do not bite each other, instead thrusting their heads together in an attempt to push the other away.
 The bony plates on the top of their heads are especially suited for interlocking.
 Fights between males may last for hours, and are often interrupted by periodic breaks.
 Once a winner has been established through the headbutting, the loser assumes a submissive position and retreats.
 In general fights between males are harmless and highly ritualized, but on occasion they will bite and injure each other.